-Let’s dive into the crash course of mastering keyword research.
+Let’s dive into this masterclass on keyword research.

 How to conduct keyword research